Skip to main content

 Text and vector graphics are always lossless — you cannot tell them apart from the original.
 Only embedded raster images are recompressed, and only at the Recommended or Extreme presets.
 Use the Light preset to keep images untouched.

 Yes.
-The compressed file is processed in an isolated Docker container, held in temp memory only for the duration of the request, and unlinked the moment the response is delivered.
+The compressed file is processed in an isolated Docker container, held in temporary per-request storage for the duration of the request, and unlinked the moment the response is delivered.
 The file is never written to permanent storage, never logged, and never used to train any model.
 The entire stack is open source so you can verify this on GitHub.

 500 MB per file.
 There is no daily, weekly, or monthly quota — you can compress unlimited files.
 If you need to compress dozens of files at once, use the Batch Compress PDF tool which accepts up to 50 PDFs in one go.